457 Visa applicants

 Eligibility for these reciprocal arrangements is assessed case by case and you cannot enrol in Medicare until you have arrived in Australia.
 This means that if you are applying for your 457 visa from outside Australia, you will still need to arrange complying insurance to meet your visa requirements.
 If you then successfully enrol in Medicare after your arrival in Australia, you can obtain an exemption from DIAC.

 Make sure you understand the degree of access to Australian health care services that these reciprocal agreements provide.
 In general, access is limited to care for immediate necessary medical treatment provided in the Australian public health system.
 For peace of mind it is recommended you consider taking out comprehensive health insurance for the duration of your stay in Australia.

 Finding and selecting a plan

 If you have not been granted exemption from the 457 visa health insurance requirement, you will need a health insurance policy that meets the 457 visa requirements.

-Complying health insurance products are offered by Australian health insurers and are generally called Overseas Visitors Health Cover (OVHC).
-There are a range of OVHC products available so make sure you consider only those that are comprehensive enough to comply with the 457 visa requirements.
+Australian health insurers offer a range of Overseas Visitor Covers that comply with 457 visa requirements.
+The products are generally called Overseas Visitors Health Cover (OVHC).
+There is a range of OVHC products available so make sure you consider only those that are comprehensive enough to comply with the 457 visa requirements.
 Some international insurers also offer health policies that meet visa requirements.